lit-apps/lit-app/packages/state/Documentation.md

 ## Creating State

-A `State` is defined by specifing its `@properties`.
+A `State` is defined by specifying its `@properties`.
 When state properties changes, the state emits a `StateEvent` which can be listened to.

 **Example**
 ```ts